Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa Facultad de Ciencias de la Empresa

 Description and criteria

-There is no minimum score required for this activity.
+There is no minimum score required for this activity, but the oral presentation of each deliverable is mandatory for marking the reports.

 Learning outcomes assessed: 1, 2, 3, 4, 5, 6, 7, 8.